 One example of this is McGarry v.
 Memorial Hospital, where our legal team prevailed in complex and contentious litigation involving incapacitating injury caused by medical mistakes.
 At trial, a jury awarded our client $7,165,000 to compensate him for his losses and degraded quality of life.

 Do not let medical malpractice go unnoticed and unpunished.
-Call (904) 637-7721 or contact us online to learn how we can help you demand justice.
+Call (904) 637-7721 or contact us online to schedule a free consultation.